top of page

 ATTENDANCE PATTERNS

-In-person classes are generally scheduled 3 days per week.
+In-person classes are generally scheduled 3 days per week, from 10am-4pm

 Face-to-Face Classes are supported by: